busycaesar/Seneca_Data_Manager/README.md

 # WEB322 Web Programming Tools and Frameworks

-## This is the app which we build gradually every week in form of Assignments of WEB 322.
+## This is a Web Application which can create, display, update, save and delete the data of the students as well as courses using HTML forms.
+The mail focus of this application was learning backend development; therefore, low efforts are given in making frontend attractive and functional.

-## Technologies Used: MVC Framework, HTML5, CSS, Bootstrap5, Node.js, Express.js, Handlebars.js, PostgresDB, MongoDB.
+## Technologies Used: MVC Framework, CRUD Operation, CSS, Bootstrap5, Node.js, Express.js, Handlebars.js, PostgresDB, MongoDB.

 # Warning